 The U.S. Environmental Protection Agency (EPA) requires water utilities to control levels of regulated disinfection byproducts, and allows each water utility to choose the most effective approach of disinfecting water as long as it meets EPA standards.
 Most treatment facilities use chlorine or chloramine as the primary disinfectant or sometimes a combination of both.

 A collaborative research project with the University of Texas School of Engineering helped Aquasana become an industry leader in developing water filtration products that effectively reduce chloramine contamination.
-Among these products are the groundbreaking chloramine-reducing filter pitcher system, the Powered Water Filtration System, the AQ-5300 under-the counter system and the EQ-400 whole-home system.

 5) INDUSTRIAL CHEMICALS